ubcgif/dcip3d/content/elements.rst

 Core Programs:

 - ``DCIPF3D``: Forward model conductivity/chargeability models to calculate data.
-- ``DCINV3D``: Invert 3D DC data to develop a conductivity models using a Gauss- Newton method
+- ``DCINV3D``: Invert 3D DC data to develop a conductivity models using a Gauss-Newton method
 - ``IPSEN3D``: calculates the sensitivity matrix for the 3D IP inversion
-- ``IPINV3D``: Invert 3D IP data to develop a chargeability models using a Gauss- Newton method
+- ``IPINV3D``: Invert 3D IP data to develop a chargeability models using a Gauss-Newton method

 Utilities: